tesler-platform/tesler/tesler-starters/tesler-starter-workflow/README.md

-# Tesler starter for Quartz
+# Tesler starter for Workflow

 ## Prerequisites
 Your project uses tesler with tesler-starter-parent, e.g. you have in your pom.xml: